-Spectrum in the 900 MHz Band is perfect for utility broadband.
+Spectrum in the 900 MHz band is perfect for utility broadband.

-Not all spectrum is the same, however: the characteristics of the radio wave itself can affect the amount of infrastructure the network needs (tower density), and the usage requirements imposed by regulators (whether it is licensed only to the network operator or available to any/all users, like most WiFi systems) can determine its availability for critical communications during an emergency.
-Networks using spectrum below 1GHz require fewer towers than those using higher-band spectrum because low-band signals can better travel long distances and penetrate walls and foliage.
+Not all spectrum is the same, however: the characteristics of the radio wave itself can affect the amount of infrastructure the network needs (tower density), and the usage requirements imposed by regulators (whether the spectrum is licensed only to the network operator or available to any/all users, like most WiFi systems) can determine its availability for critical communications during an emergency.
+Networks using spectrum below 1GHz require fewer towers than those using higher-band spectrum because lowband signals can better travel long distances and penetrate walls and foliage.
 Additionally, exclusive licensed spectrum provides legal access to the spectrum's full capacity, free from competing uses.
-The 900 MHz band is licensed spectrum-and the federal government has proposed making it available for broadband nationwide.
+The 900 MHz band is licensed spectrum-and the federal government approved it for broadband use nationwide.